public-awesome/launchpad/packages/sg2/README.md

-# SG2 Spec: Minter Factory Contracts
+# SG2 Spec: Stargaze Minter Factory Contracts

 Common types needed for minter factories.
-New minter factories should extended these types to add their custom properties.
+New minter factories should extend these types to add their custom properties.

+Every minter requires a factory that stores the minter's governance paramaters.
+A minter factory creates minters based on these paramaters.

 For example, the vending minter factory needs a `shuffle_fee`.
 This is added as a custom extension to `MinterParams` and `UpdateParamsMsg`.